Holomorphic parabolic geometries on smooth projective varieties: Introduction

 \subsection{Background}

-It seems likely that most readers of this paper are differential geometers, interested in Cartan geometries, and not algebraic geometers, so I provide complete definitions and detailed references for standard results in complex algebraic geometry (which, for me, were difficult to gather together), while we make free use of \cite{McKay:2023} as our standard reference on Cartan geometries.
-The reader might also look at \cite{Cap/Slovak:2009,Sharpe:2002} for more information on Cartan geometries.
+It seems likely that most readers of this paper are differential geometers, interested in Cartan geometries, and not algebraic geometers, so I provide complete definitions and detailed references for standard results in complex algebraic geometry (which, for me, were difficult to gather together), while I make free use of my book \cite{McKay:2023} as a reference on Cartan geometries.
+The reader might also look at \v{C}ap and Slov\'ak \cite{Cap/Slovak:2009} and Sharpe \cite{Sharpe:2002} for more information on Cartan geometries.